-DataOps involves process-oriented and agile methodology that synergizes the components of DevOps lifecycle and the capabilities of data engineers and data scientists to support data-focused workloads in enterprises.
+DataOps involves a process-oriented and agile methodology that synergizes the components of the DevOps lifecycle and the capabilities of data engineers and data scientists to support data-focused workloads in enterprises.

 Here is a detailed look at DataOps

 1. What is DataOps?

 In simple terms, DataOps can be defined as a methodology that offers speed and agility to data pipelines, thereby enhancing the quality of data and delivery practices.
 DataOps enables greater collaboration within organizations and drives data initiatives at scale.
 With the help of automation, DataOps improves the availability, accessibility, and integration of data.
 It brings people, processes, and technology together to deliver reliable and high-quality data to all stakeholders.
 Rooted in the agile methodology, DataOps aims at offering optimal consumer experience by continuous delivery of analytic insights.